manjulamishra/beautiful-jekyll/code.md

 ### Method 3
-Making it more usable (generic) for any string match
+Making it more usable (generic) for any string match: user gives two arguments

 ```python